 Jamόn Ibérico is a type of cured ham that is most often found in Spain and Portugal.
 There are rules and regulations set forth by the Spanish government outlining what can be considered jamόn ibérico.
 Certain pigs have to be used and they have to come from a particular region.
 No jokes here guys, Spaniards take their cured meats VERY seriously.
 You will find cured pig legs hanging from most Andalusian bar or market ceilings and when the time is right they take it down, strap it to a device, cut off some slices and bring them right over to you.

-Try this at La Casa del Piyayo a restaurant in city center covered in vibrant tiles.
+Try this at La Casa del Piyayo (Permanently Closed) a restaurant in city center covered in vibrant tiles.

 Manchego Cheese (Queso Manchego)